mnicely/particle_filter/README.md

 This GPU accelerated particle filter

 ## Prerequisites
-The build process assumes compute capability (CC) 7.0 or greater.
+The build process assumes the following:
+- CUDA is installed at ```/usr/local/cuda/```.
+- Compute capability (CC) 7.0.

-An additional CC can easily be added by appending to ARCHES in the makefile.
+An additional CC can easily be added by appending to **ARCHES** in the makefile.

 ## Performance
-Come soon
+Come soon!

 ## Documentation
 In depth documentation can be found in the following papers: